-According to the National highway Traffic Safety Association, there are around 2 million injuries involving a motor vehicle each year.
-With so many injured victims, there are just as many different circumstances surrounding those accidents.
+According to the National highway Traffic Safety Association, each year there are over 6.74 million police-reported crashes, and 2.74 million injuries on our roadways. http://www-nrd.nhtsa.dot.gov/Pubs/811856.pdf)) With so many injured victims, there are just as many different circumstances surrounding those accidents.
 Even so, there are some injuries which are more common than others.

 Some injuries resolve on their own within a few days of the accident.
 Some injuries might take months to heal, and yet others may take years.
 In worst case scenarios, the injuries you suffer in a car accident will never heal and will result in a permanent condition or worse, disability.

 While each accident is unique, some factors will influence what type of injury you suffer.
 Keep in mind however, there is no “typical case.”
 You see news reports of a horrific looking accident where the driver walks away.
 And there are cases won in court, where a low speed collision with minimal property damage caused a permanent disability.
 So there is no typical prototype case that yours must fit into.

 Whiplash is the most common injury suffered in car accidents.
 Up to 66% of all insurance claimants in liability cases reported neck injuries, and the majority of these were neck sprains and strains.

 What is whiplash?